top of page

 Part of the joy of Tu B’Av, which comes exactly two months before Yom Kippur, was said in Hasidic tradition to be that it is a time of “sweetening and repair.”

 We may not think of Yom Kippur, the Day of Atonement, as joyous, but it also is about repair.
-Repairing our relationships with others, ourselves, and the Holy can bring satisfaction and even exuberance.
+Repairing our relationships with others, ourselves, and the holy can bring satisfaction and even exuberance.

 What can we learn from Tu B’Av?
 The women wore white because it was the least expensive type of clothing.
 Dyeing fabric increased its cost.
 They were also supposed to borrow dresses from one another, so no one could tell who came from a wealthy or poor background.
 This was meant to bring greater equity and to shift the focus from one’s appearance and possessions to one’s qualities as a person.